CivicDataLab/up-fiscal-data/00-docs/CONTRIBUTING.md

 ## Contribute

-You can refer to contributing guidelines shared [here]() to understand how to contribute.
+You can contribute by evaluating the methodoly or the code.
+Improvements to both are welcome.

 ### Pull Requests